Tiago5Carneiro/llm-course/1. Transformer Models/README.md

 ### Zero-Shot Classification

 Another one of the available pipelines is the zero-shot classification.
-In this pipeline, we provide a text, as well as a list of candidate labs that we wan't the model to associate with.
+In this pipeline, we provide a text, as well as a list of candidate labs that we want the model to associate with.

 #### Exercise 3